probcomp/bayeslite/doc/bql.rst

    Like ``SELECT`` on the self-join of the table assocated with *generator*, extended with model estimators of two implied rows.
-   Values of model estimators are averaged over all models if ``USING MODEL`` is not specified.

    (Currently the only functions of two implied rows are ``SIMILARITY`` and ``SIMILARITY WITH RESPECT TO (...)``.)